Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \subsubsection{``On the Detection of Boron and Cadmium in Carbon,'' G-85 (April 18, 1941)}

-\citep{g85hanle} If carbon is used as a braking substance in the uranium machine, care must be taken to ensure that the boron and cadmium content is sufficiently small because of their large capture cross section for slow neutrons.
+If carbon is used as a braking substance in the uranium machine, care must be taken to ensure that the boron and cadmium content is sufficiently small because of their large capture cross section for slow neutrons.
 The majority of carbons contain a considerable amount of boron, as shown in the table [Table \ref{tb:hanle}].
 The values given were determined spectroscopically.
-Only the carbons produced from carbohydrates are practically boron-free.
-The content of the other carbons was determined by comparison with carbohydrates to which a certain amount of boric acid had been added.
+Only the carbons produced from sugar are practically boron-free.
+The content of the other carbons was determined by comparison with sugar to which a known amount of boric acid had been added.
 With this method, however, it is possible that only a lower limit is obtained.
-In graphite, for example, the boron is present as boron carbide and is difficult to evaporate, while the boron from carbohydrates soaked in boric acid evaporates more easily.
-The experiments were carried out by filling finely powdered coal into the bore of a copper electrode.
-In the arc, some of the coal sprayed out, and it is possible that the boron completely evaporated from the boric acid, but only partially evaporated from the boron carbide.
-In fact, Goldschmidt previously found slightly larger amounts of boron in coal ash.
-Our method has the advantage that you do not have to incinerate the carbon.
-It first provided proof that natural graphite is certainly unusable because of its large boron content, but that carbohydrates are largely boron-free.
-Recently, the Siemens electrographite used by Mr. Bothe in his determination of neutron absorption in graphite has also been examined.
-For the time being, the boron content could only be contained within two limits: it is smaller than $10^{-5}$ and certainly larger than $2\cdot10^{-6}$.
+In graphite, for example, the boron is present as boron carbide and is difficult to evaporate, while the boron from sugar soaked in boric acid evaporates more easily.
+The experiments were carried out by filling finely powdered carbon into the bore of a copper electrode.
+In the electric arc, some of the carbon sprayed out, and it is possible that the boron from the boric acid completely evaporated while boron from boron carbide only partially vaporized.
+Indeed, Goldschmidt previously found slightly larger amounts of boron in coal ash.
+Our method has the advantage of not requiring the coal to be ashed.
+It provided initial proof that ordinary coal is certainly unusable due to its large boron content, but that sugars are largely boron-free.
+More recently, the Siemens electrographite used by Bothe in his determination of neutron absorption in carbon was also examined.
+For the time being, the boron content could only be constrained within two limits: it is less than $10^{-5}$ and certainly greater than $2\cdot10^{-6}$.
 The question now is, can part of the neutron absorption measured by Bothe be caused by the boron content?
-Bothe measured a neutron absorption cross section of $0.0075\cdot10^{-24}$ cm$^2$, while Heisenberg calculated $0.003\cdot10^{-24}$ cm$^2$.
-Let us assume that the entire difference of $0.004\cdot10^{24}$ cm$^2$ [\textit{sic}] is due to absorption in boron.
-Then the boron fraction would have to have been $9\cdot10^{-6}$ cm$^2$.
-The preliminary tests indicate smaller than $10\cdot10^{-6}$ and larger than $2\cdot10^{-6}$.
-It is therefore at least possible that the large neutron absorption in Siemens electrographite comes from boron contamination.
-Of course, now that the exact boron content is important, the method will be improved by adding boron nitride, which is more difficult to evaporate, to the graphite instead of boron oxide.
+Bothe measured a neutron absorption cross section of $0.0075\cdot10^{-24}$~cm$^2$, while Heisenberg calculated $0.003\cdot10^{-24}$~cm$^2$.
+Let us assume that the entire difference of $0.004\cdot10^{24}$~cm$^2$ [\textit{sic}] is due to absorption in boron.
+Then the boron fraction would have had to be $9\cdot10^{-6}$.
+The preliminary tests indicate less than $10\cdot10^{-6}$ and greater than $2\cdot10^{-6}$.
+So it is at least possible that the large neutron absorption in Siemens electrographite comes from boron contamination.
+Of course, now that the exact boron content matters, the method will be improved by adding boron nitride, which is more difficult to evaporate, to the graphite instead of boron oxide.